 - Shortly before the road rejoins Sydenham Hill, turn left through a metal gate into Sydenham Hill Wood.
 Go down a few steps and fork right to follow a numbered trail through the Nature Reserve, passing a Folly at post ④.

 - Keep to the main path, ignoring turnings to the left.
 After passing ⑨ & ⑧, go through a gate and turn left onto Cox's Walk Footbridge.

 The footbridge crosses the track of the Nunhead to Crystal Palace (High Level) railway line, which opened in 1865 to serve visitors to the site.
 The line lost much of its traffic after the 1936 fire and closed in 1954.
-In 1871 the French impressionist Camille Pissarro painted the scene (unrecognisable today) looking north to Lordship Lane station, as shown on an information panel here.
+An information panel shows the scene (unrecognisable today) looking north to Lordship Lane station, painted by the French impressionist Camille Pissarro in 1871.

 - Turn left and go along the A205 (Dulwich Common).
 In 400m turn right through Rosebery Gate into Dulwich Park.